Skip to contents

 #>

-#> Suggestions: Measure decision time and number of choices to validate Hick's Law application Define specific target audience to better focus design solutions Consider conducting task analysis to understand specific struggle points and failure modes Consider progressive disclosure or categorization to reduce choice complexity
+#> Suggestions: Define specific target audience to better focus design solutions.
+Consider progressive disclosure or categorization to reduce choice complexity.

 #>